 I have an appreciation for well placed apostrophe’s (!!!) as well as other grammatical goodies, and spent 10 years teaching English as a foreign language after completing my CELTA in Sevilla, Spain.
 While in Spain, apart from perfecting my siesta skills, I also headed Government Funded Language Immersion summer camps for 500 children at a time (ermahgerd).
 I’ve also been a Theatresports judge at a yearly Interstate Highschool Competition – so fun!

-A love of putting on interactive events to remind stressed and busy ‘grown ups’ that play is an important part of life, led me to complet a BA of Events, Sports, and Recreation Management through Edith Cowan in Perth (graduating Dux of my class, thank you very much).
+A love of putting on interactive events to remind stressed and busy ‘grown ups’ that play is an important part of life, led me to complete a BA of Events, Sports, and Recreation Management through Edith Cowan in Perth (graduating Dux of my class, thank you very much).
 One of my personal projects is being part of the international group of Insecurity Guards as ‘Officer Sparkles’.
 Along with a couple of other IGs, I was flown to Christchurch, NZ in early 2019 to patrol a community street festival where we spent the three day event asking people to write down their insecurities and deposit them in the Insecurity Safe™ which was later ceremoniously burned.
+(This is a powerful experience that we still offer so if you’d like to have Insecurity Guards patrolling your next event, please get in touch -yay).

 I started Dare Drama as a way to continue my confidence coaching through drama – there are few things sadder to me than a child or adult standing on the sidelines of life, too afraid or self conscious to take hold of and enjoy opportunities that are presented.
-I believe that confident people inspire others and accept everyone’s “weirdness”, including their own.
+I believe that kind, confident people inspire others and if we can all accept everyone’s “weirdness”, including our own, then wouldn’t the world be a better place?

 I hope to see you soon round the studios!